rsmith-nl/scripts/README.rst

     bandit -s B404 -x scripts-tests.py *.py | less

-One might consider adding B603 and B607 to the exclusion list.
+One might consider adding B603 and B607 to the exclusion list when the use of ``subprocess`` calls has been audited.
 These are:

 * B603 subprocess_without_shell_equals_true
 * B607 start_process_with_partial_path